Review: Delta LA to Sydney in Economy with Kids

 Delta offers a variety of older movies as well as some new releases.
 There are movies and TV shows, though the TV shows rarely show the 1st season.
 Music and podcasts are also available, as are games.

-On our flight to LA from Sydney, my son found the game 2048 and we all quickly became addicted to it.
+On our flight to LA from Sydney, my son found the game 2048, and we all quickly became addicted to it.
 You start with a 2 and add it to another 2 to make 4.
-You can add a 4 and a 4 to make 8 and so on.
+You can add a 4 and a 4 to make 8, and so on.
 The goal is to get all the way to 2048.
 We all played again on the way back to Sydney.

 Dinner Meal Service from LA to Sydney in Delta Economy

 About 50 minutes after take-off, drinks were served.
-Shortly after that, around 12:25 am, the kid’s meals were served.
+Shortly after that, around 12:25 am, the kids’ meals were served.
 Clearly, the lights were out when this meal was served.

 I always order my kids a special meal.
 That way, they have more options and are more likely to be able to eat something during the flight.

 This time, the kids got cheesy pasta.
 My daughter’s tray included 2 fruit cups, a ranch packet, a bag of chips, and water.
-I was a little confused until I saw my son’s tray which was the same except he only got 1 fruit cup and he also got veggie sticks including carrots and cucumbers.
+I was a little confused until I saw my son’s tray, which was the same except he only got 1 fruit cup, and he also got veggie sticks, including carrots and cucumbers.

 Adults had the option of chicken or pasta.
 The chicken was served with mashed potatoes and green beans.
 Each adult meal tray included cheese and crackers, quinoa salad, and a brownie.

-One thing to note is that the tray was way too close to my body.
+One thing to note is the tray was way too close to my body.
 It was misleading to me as I fit in the seat and had plenty of room in the seatbelt.
 I could put the tray down, but just barely.

 At 6:30 am LA time, about 7 hours into our flight to Sydney, a snack was served.
 The lights remained off during snack time.